abhineet123/MTF/ReadMe.md

 * **Installation in Windows**
 	* Using CMake with Visual Studio (**Recommended**)
 		- Install a recent version of Visual Studio
-			- the installation has been tested comprehensively with Visual Studio 2015 but any recent version (2013 or newer) should work fine
+			- the installation has been tested comprehensively with Visual Studio 2015 but any recent version (2013 or newer) should work fine; **Update**: it seems that the `OpenCVConfig.cmake` file that comes with the latest version of OpenCV simply does not recognize Visual C++ 2017 so cmake might not be able to find it and will instead exit with the erroneous message: `Found OpenCV Windows Pack but it has not binaries compatible with your configuration`; a similar issue is exhibited by ViSP so it is best to use 2015 or older versions of Visual Studio.
 			- the freely available [Express edition](https://www.visualstudio.com/vs/visual-studio-express/) can be used too
 		- Set `EIGEN3_ROOT`, `EIGEN3_DIR` and `EIGEN3_ROOT_DIR` [environment variables](http://www.computerhope.com/issues/ch000549.htm) to the folder containing the Eigen header files
 		    - this folder should contain the sub folders `Eigen` and `unsupported` and a file called `signature_of_eigen3_matrix_library`
 			- if cmake still fails to find Eigen, set `EIGEN_INCLUDE_DIR_WIN` variable in `CMakeLists.txt` (line 13) to this folder
 		- [Build OpenCV from source using Visual Studio](http://docs.opencv.org/2.4/doc/tutorials/introduction/windows_install/windows_install.html#installation-by-making-your-own-libraries-from-the-source-files) or download the [pre built binaries](http://sourceforge.net/projects/opencvlibrary/files/opencv-win/) built with the correct version of visual studio if available.
-			- set environment variable `OPENCV_DIR` to the folder where the binaries have been built or downloaded; this should contain the `OpenCVConfig.cmake` file along with the `lib` and `bin` folders
+			- [set environment variable](http://www.computerhope.com/issues/ch000549.htm) `OpenCV_DIR` to the folder where the binaries have been built or downloaded; this should contain the `OpenCVConfig.cmake` file along with the `lib` and `bin` folders
 			- add the location of the `bin` folder to the `Path` environment variable
 			- if cmake still fails to find OpenCV, set `OPENCV_INCLUDE_DIR_WIN`, `OPENCV_LIB_DIR_WIN` and `OpenCV_SUFFIX` variables in `CMakeLists.txt` (line 14-16) to the respective values
 		- [Build Boost from source using Visual Studio (`toolset=msvc`)](http://www.boost.org/doc/libs/1_63_0/more/getting_started/windows.html#prepare-to-use-a-boost-library-binary).